rhafer/opencloud/README.md

 > [!TIP]
 > For general information about OpenCloud and how to install please visit [OpenCloud on Github](https://github.com/opencloud-eu/) and [OpenCloud GmbH](https://opencloud.eu).

-This is one of the main repositories of OpenCloud.
-It contains most of the code for the backend that is run on a server and is mostly written in golang.
+This the main repository of the OpenCloud server.
+It contains the golang codebase for the backend services.

 ## Technology